 That picture is how I will always remember you.
 Kidding around with us in the break room.
 Great mechanic but an even better Man.
 Rest In Peace.

-Dave & Kathy Hinshaw (Shirley Williamson's daughter)
+Walt, Ann and family, Our deepest sympathy on your loss, Dave & Kathy Hinshaw (Shirley Williamson's daughter)

 Peace of mind is a call away.
 We’re here when you need us most.

-My family and I are so sorry for the loss of your son, Joe.
+Mr. and Mrs. Pluchinsky, My family and I are so sorry for the loss of your son, Joe.
 He was a kind soul and admired by many.
 May God give you strength at this difficult time.
 Our thoughts and prayers are with you and your family.
+Fran Fuller and Family (sister of Michelle Marovich)

 As a friend and coworker at ATA, Joe was an inspiration to me and so many others.
 He was always the most positive person on shift, no matter what the job was.
 I will remember him forever!
 I can picture you in my mind right now picking on your guitars.
 R.I.P. big guy!